 - Other automated systems could inflict yet more damage in reaction to this first wave of destruction.

-Similar examples may be considered that involve AI systems mismanaging aspects of:
+Similar examples could be considered that involve AI systems mismanaging aspects of:

 - The global climate – using geoengineering capabilities

 - Food production – using novel fertilisers, genetically modified crops, or other interventions in the environment

 - Responses to a new infectious pandemic – using measures intended to stop the spread of that infection, similar to the way that a rapidly created firebreak is intended to stop the spread of an oncoming mass forest fire

 - The removal of microplastics from the environment – introducing new chemical elements which, nevertheless, have unexpected side-effects of their own.